Protecting children at risk during the pandemic

 - Ask children how they are doing and how things are going at home now.

-- Stay connected to family members and friends by phone, social media, video calls.
+- Stay connected with family members and friends by phone, social media, and video calls.

 - Hospital emergency rooms remain open, especially to those in crisis.